SomeKittens/somekittens.github.io/_posts/2016-08-15-advice-on-recruiting-emails.md

 ---
 layout: post
-title: Advice on recruting emails
+title: Advice on recruiting emails
 ed: "(ed: This is a response to a pair of recruiting emails)"
 ---